jakebeamish/Penplotting.js/README.md

     const b = new Vector(90, 90);
     const l = new Line(a, b);

-    // Add the Lines to the Sketch object's lines array sketch.lines.push(line);
+    // Add Lines to the Sketch object's lines array sketch.lines.push(line);
 }